|WELD-141: Welding Basics, Credits = 4|

 WELD-196: Welding Skill Development I, Credits = 1 - 17

-Provides variable lab times and credits to meet individual requirements.
+This course provides variable lab times and credits to meet individual requirements.
 A contract is developed with instructor to meet the students' needs.
 Grades and credits are assigned according to contract specifications and student accomplishments.
 Prerequisite: Instructor permission.

 WELD-199: Special Topics, Credits = 1 - 10

-Study and train to meet established local needs in the welding industry, supplemental to courses currently offered.
+This course provides students the opportunity to study and train to meet established local needs in the welding industry, supplemental to courses currently offered.
 Prerequisite: Instructor permission.

 WELD-255: Gas Tungsten Arc Welding, Credits = 1 - 17